2024 NBA2K25 Summer League

 Commissioner Adam Silver breaks down state of NBA at Summer League in Las Vegas

-NBA Commissioner shares his insight on the state of the league's media rights deals, impact of the recent CBA and more.
+NBA commissioner Adam Silver discusses the state of the league's media rights deals and the impact of the recent CBA.

 LAS VEGAS – NBA commissioner Adam Silver brought the seasonal look Tuesday so appropriate to the NBA 2K25 Summer League and its 109 degree temperatures – no tie, open collar under his charcoal gray business suit.